Sales Strategy

 SaaS Product Discovery

-Key Areas to Explore:
+Key areas to explore:

-1. Current tech stack and integrations
+1. Current tech stack and integration requirements

-2. Team size and growth plans
+2. Team size and expected growth

-3. Onboarding and training requirements
+3. Onboarding and training capacity

 4. Security and compliance needs